EricssonResearch/spindump/README.md

     spindump_analyze_register(analyzer,
                               // what event(s) to trigger on (OR the event bits together): spindump_analyze_event_newrightrttmeasurement,
+                              // whether this handler is specific for a particular connection or all (0):
+                              0,
                               // function to call for this event: myhandler,
                               // pass 0 as private data to myhandler later:
                               0);

 This registration registers the function "myhandler" to be called when there's a new RTT measurement.
-This function could be implemented, for instance, like this:
+Handlers can be added and removed dynamically, and even be registered for specific connections.

+But in the end, when a handler has been registered, if the noted event occurs then a user-specified function gets called.
+In the case of our new RTT measurement handler, the function to be called can be implemented, for instance, like this:

     void myhandler(struct spindump_analyze* state,
                    void* handlerData,